Go to Homepage

 The smart shell seat, is private, semi-enclosed, with very generous 60-inch seat pitch (seat anchor to seat anchor).
 But with all seats in full recline, as on a long flight, the window passenger will have to step across his neighbour to reach the aisle.
 The colour scheme is in the usual rich, purple tones that one now uniquely associates with THAI.
 For entertainment, watch on-demand movies on the 10.4-inch screen and there’s power for your laptop (with an adaptor).
 The seats are not 180-degrees flat but the THAI business class service attempts to make up for this shortfall.

 It is a similar sight on Emirates.
-The new Emirates business class seats occupy mini-pods that enable you to lie flat, if modestly angled, on a 78-inch rest area enjoying perhaps the largest TV screen anywhere at an eye-popping 17 inches.
-You’ll also find two USB ports, power for your laptop, a good size table and a back massager when you’re finally done with that presentation.
+The new Emirates business class seats occupy mini-pods that enable you to lie flat on a 79-inch rest area enjoying perhaps the largest TV screen anywhere with touchscreen technology.
+There's good work space and the forward facing seat does not disorient passengers or limit conversation with travelling companions.
+You’ll also find USB ports, power for your laptop, a good size table and a back massager when you’re finally done with that presentation.
+Angle the seat the weay you like it or go for the fully flat bed.
+These wider Emirates business class seats with more leg room and stretch space are available on A380 aircraft and most B777s.

 New business class seats, Jet Airways